Geometry-Aware Generation of Adversarial Point Clouds: Abstract

 \section{Abstract}

-Machine learning models are shown to be vulnerable to adversarial examples.
-While most of the existing methods for adversarial attack and defense work on 2D image domains, a few recent ones attempt to extend the studies to 3D data of point clouds.
-However, adversarial results obtained by these methods typically contain point outliers, which are both noticeable and easier to be defended by simple techniques of outlier removal.
-Motivated by the different mechanisms when humans perceive 2D images and 3D shapes, we propose in this paper a new design of \emph{geometry-aware objectives}, whose solutions favor (discrete versions of) the desired surface properties of smoothness and fairness.
-To generate adversarial point clouds, we use a misclassification loss of targeted attack that supports continuous pursuing of more malicious signals.
-Regularizing the targeted attack loss with our proposed geometry-aware objectives gives our proposed method of \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}.
-Results of $GeoA^3$ tend to be more adversarial, arguably less defendable, and of the key adversarial characterization of being imperceptible to humans.
-While the main focus of this paper is to learn to generate adversarial point clouds, we also present a simple but effective algorithm termed \emph{Iterative Tangent Jittering (IterTanJit)}, in order to preserve surface-level adversarial effects when re-sampling point clouds from the surface meshes reconstructed from adversarial point clouds.
-We quantitatively evaluate our methods on both synthetic and physical object models in terms of attack success rate and geometric regularity.
-For qualitative evaluation, we conduct subjective studies by collecting human preferences from Amazon Mechanical Turk.
-Comparative results in comprehensive experiments confirm the advantages of our proposed methods over existing ones.
-We make our source codes publicly available.
+Machine learning models have been shown to be vulnerable to adversarial examples.
+While most of the existing methods for adversarial attack and defense work on the 2D image domain, a few recent attempts have been made to extend them to 3D point cloud data.
+However, adversarial results obtained by these methods typically contain point outliers, which are both noticeable and easy to defend against using the simple techniques of outlier removal.
+Motivated by the different mechanisms by which humans perceive 2D images and 3D shapes, in this paper we propose the new design of \emph{geometry-aware objectives}, whose solutions favor (the discrete versions of) the desired surface properties of smoothness and fairness.
+To generate adversarial point clouds, we use a targeted attack misclassification loss that supports continuous pursuit of increasingly malicious signals.
+Regularizing the targeted attack loss with our proposed geometry-aware objectives results in our proposed method, \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}.
+The results of $GeoA^3$ tend to be more harmful, arguably harder to defend against, and of the key adversarial characterization of being imperceptible to humans.
+While the main focus of this paper is to learn to generate adversarial point clouds, we also present a simple but effective algorithm termed $Geo_{+}A^3$-IterNormPro, with Iterative Normal Projection (IterNorPro) that solves a new objective function $Geo_{+}A^3$, towards surface-level adversarial attacks via generation of adversarial point clouds.
+We quantitatively evaluate our methods on both synthetic and physical objects in terms of attack success rate and geometric regularity.
+For a qualitative evaluation, we conduct subjective studies by collecting human preferences from Amazon Mechanical Turk.
+Comparative results in comprehensive experiments confirm the advantages of our proposed methods.
+Our source codes are publicly available at \href{url}{https://github.com/Yuxin-Wen/GeoA3}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{